evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 ## Infotainment

+The GMC Hummer EV SUV 3x features an advanced infotainment system built on Android Automotive OS with Google Automotive Services, offering a seamless integration of Google apps and services directly into the vehicle.
+This robust system includes built-in Google Maps for navigation, Google Assistant for voice commands, and access to a wide range of apps via the Google Play Store.
+GMC has further enhanced this platform by integrating their own suite of applications, providing comprehensive car settings and additional features tailored to the GMC driving experience.

 ### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### App Store

+The infotainment system includes an App Store where you can download third-party apps to run natively on the car's screen without needing a connected phone.
+Available apps vary by market but include popular options such as:

+- **Spotify:** Stream millions of songs, playlists, and podcasts directly from your car's infotainment system, providing endless entertainment options for your drive.
+- The Weather Channel
+- Audiobooks.com

 ### Phone Mirroring